 As of July 1, 2010, the agency is a special purpose district governed by a thirteen-member Board of Directors.
 The county Board of Supervisors selects one of its own members to serve on the MST Board.
 The mayors of each of the twelve cities in the county appoint one elected city official, bringing membership to thirteen.
 Directors meet once a month to determine overall policy for MST.
-A fifteen-seat Mobility Advisory Committee (representing the elderly and disabled) provides non-binding input to the Board.
+A fifteen-seat Mobility Advisory Committee (representing seniors and persons with disabilities) provides non-binding input to the Board.